Entropy dissipation inequality for general binary collision models: Binary collision models

 If $\alpha^N = \nu_N^{\otimes N}$ for some $\nu_N\in \mc P(\mc X)$, then $C^{1,2} \nu_N^{\otimes 2}=0$, i.e. $\nu_N$ is an equilibrium for homogeneous Boltzmann equation \eqref{eq:bolteq} which we can indicate by $\pi$.
 As a consequence, $C^{k,k+1} \pi^{\otimes (k+1)} = 0$ for any $k\le N-1$.
 Then, by \eqref{eq:ckkp}, $\sum_{i\le j \le k} L_{ij} \pi^{\otimes k} = 0$.
 In particular, for $k=2$, we get the condition \eqref{eq:cond}.

-We observe that condition \eqref{eq:cond} is verified also for the Kac's walk for hard spheres, where $\alpha^N$ is the Haar measure on the surface of fixed specific energy and momentum.
-On the other hand, it can be showed that the condition $\alpha^{N,(k)}\to \pi^{\otimes k}$ is not sufficient to obtain \eqref{eq:cond}, as we show in \cite{BBC}.

-It is easy to check that if $\alpha^N = \pi^{\otimes N}$, the transition kernel of the time-reversed microscopic process is $\hat B$ defined in \eqref{def:hatB}.
-Moreover, by adapting the argument in \cite{BBBO}, one can prove a large deviation principle for measure-flux pairs $(P,Q)$ of both the microscopic process and its time-reversed, with dynamical rate functions $\E(Q|Q^{P\otimes P})$ and $\E(Q|\hat Q^{P\otimes P})$, respectively.
+It is easy to check that if $\alpha^N = \pi^{\otimes N}$, the collision kernel of the time-reversed microscopic process is the one defined in \eqref{def:hatB}.
+Moreover, by adapting the argument in \cite{BBBO}, one can prove a large deviation principle for measure-flux pairs $(P,Q)$ of both the microscopic process and its time-reversed, with dynamical rate functions given by $\E(Q|Q^{P\otimes P})$ and $\E(Q|\hat Q^{P\otimes P})$, respectively.

-We finally observe that for a general transition kernel $B$, the invariant measure $\alpha^N$ is not a product, and then the microscopic time-reversed Markov chain is not described by $\hat B$ (see \cite{BBC}).
+\begin{remark} For a general transition kernel $B$, the invariant measure $\alpha^N$ is not factorized.
+Nevertheless, in some case, for instance for the Kac's walk for hard spheres, where $\alpha^N$ is the Haar measure on the surface of fixed specific energy and momentum, condition \eqref{eq:cond} is verified. \end{remark}

+\begin{remark} In \cite{BBC} we show that the convergence of $\alpha^{N,(k)}\to \pi^{\otimes k}$ for any $k$, i.e. the ``chaoticity'' of the equilibrium measure, is not sufficient to obtain \eqref{eq:cond}.
+Moreover, we show some example in which a variational formulation holds in terms of the rate function of the LDP for the empirical measure associated to the variables $v_1\dots v_N$, distributed with $\alpha^N$.
+This functional can be different from $\Ent(P_0|\pi)$, and the corresponding reverse dynamics can be a non-quadratic Boltzmann type equation.

+Such possibility does not exclude that also the entropy is a decreasing function.
+The two-particle factorization is a sufficient condition for this property.